AElfProject/aelf-learn/docs/tutorial/stackup/1. prerequisites/index.md

 # Preparation

-In this section, we will be convering:
+In this section, we will be covering:
 - Setting up Portkey wallet
     1. Create a Portkey Wallet
     2. Sign up